hansonkd/cables/README.md

 # Cables

-An asynchronous multiplexed HTTP/2 Client for Elixir.
+An experimental asynchronous multiplexed HTTP/2 Client for Elixir.
 Streams are consumed by modules implementing `Cables.Handler` which build a state by looping over chunks of data returned by the request.